Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Reduction to powers of simple abelian schemes

 \begin{theorem} Let $\cA\rightarrow S$ and $\cC$ be as above.
 Suppose that the points $P_1, \dots , P_n$ defined by $\cC$ are $R$-independent and that $\cC$ is not contained in a fixed fiber.
 Then, there are at most finitely many $\bo{c} \in \cC(\C)$ such that there exist $\rho_1, \dots , \rho_n \in R$, not all zero, with

 on $\cB_{\pi(\bo{c})}$. \end{theorem}

 In case $n=1$ then one has a single point which is not generically torsion.
 There are at most finitely many specializations such that the point is torsion.
-This was proved for $g=2$ by Masser and Zannier in \cite{MasserZannier15} and jointly with Corvaja in \cite{CMZ} for arbitrary $g$ when everything is defined over $\C$.
+As already mentioned in the Introduction, this was proved for $g=2$ by Masser and Zannier in \cite{MasserZannier15} and jointly with Corvaja in \cite{CMZ} when everything is defined over $\C$, while the case of arbitrary $g$ has been considered in \cite{MZpreprint}, again with the abelian scheme and the curve defined over the algebraic numbers.

 It is easy to see that Theorem \ref{maintheorem} allows us to deduce Theorem \ref{thmscheme} in case (4).
 Indeed, by Lemma \ref{lemmat}, a point $\bo{c}$ is contained in a flat subgroup scheme of codimension $\geq 2$ if and only if there is a non-trivial $R$-relation between $P_1 (\bo{c}), \dots ,P_n (\bo{c}) $ and $\cC$ is not contained in a proper subgroup scheme if and only if it is not contained in a fixed fiber and $P_1, \dots , P_n$ are generically $R$-independent.
 This concludes the proof of Theorem \ref{thmscheme}.